muraguchi/gameboy_uart_dumper/README.md

 * NO MBC <br> Tetris, Dr Mario, Alley way, Othello...
 This type is often seen in the early released cartidges.
 * MBC1 <br> Super Mario Land, Baseball, Pokemon red and many cartridges use this type.
 * MBC2 <br> Golf, F1RACE, Kirby's pinball and so on.
 MBC2 has SRAM on itself.
-* MBC3 <br> Pokemon Yello, Pokemon Gold, Pokemon Silver, Bokujou GB and so on.
+* MBC3 <br> Pokemon Yellow, Pokemon Gold, Pokemon Silver, Bokujou GB and so on.
 * MBC5 <br> DQ12, DQ3, Zelda Yume wo mirushima DX, Mr.Driller, Bokujou GB2, Pokemon de panepon and so on.
 This type is often seen in the later released cartridges.
 * MBC7 <br> Korokoro Kirby.
 It has a 2-axis accelerometer in the cart.
 * HuC-1 <br> Pokemon Card GB, Super B-daman and so on.
 This type of cart has a infrared port on the top.